Note that this is a work in progress

 ## Repository branches

 *Git* is a software development tool .
 As such, it allows multiple branches in the “evolutionary tree” of the source code.
-We keep it simple; there is just a single “normal” branch, entitled `main`.
+For day-to-day stuff, we keep it simple; there is just a single “normal” branch, entitled `main`.
 This is the branch that tracks the current visible state of the Wiki.
-If you set up your own named branch to make contributions, you can then merge that with the `main` branch as needed.
-Tour named branch can be a workspace for you to try things, especially if your’e not sure how they will be rendered into HTML pages.

 # Making contributions